korradif/HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 Frédéric Korradi and Simon Flückiger

 # Branches
-Work is done in branch dev
+Work is done in various "fb" branches, for each step

 # Base image
 php:7.4-apache